Communication for Development and Social Change MS

 Bachelor's Degree in Discipline/Related Discipline: All applicants must present credentials that are the equivalent of the baccalaureate degree at Temple University.

-Statement of Goals: In approximately 1,000 words, present your strongest statement, which integrates your answers to the prompts below into a coherent essay, to allow us to assess your institutional fit.
+Statement of Goals: In approximately 1,000 words, present your strongest statement in the form of an essay about your interests and experiences in the field of Communication for Development and Social Change.
+The goal of your essay is to allow us to assess your institutional fit.
 Toward this end, please review the descriptions of our program, curriculum and faculty, also incorporating this content into your statement.
-The prompts include:
+You may use one or more of the following prompts as a starting point:

-- How the MS in Communication for Development and Social Change will advance your professional aspirations, intellectual objectives or social change goals;
+- How will the MS in Communication for Development and Social Change advance your professional aspirations, intellectual objectives or social change/social justice goals?

-- Your experiences as a social justice activist, public information campaign practitioner, community media practitioner or local journalist; and
+- What is your experience as a social justice activist, public information campaign practitioner, community media practitioner or local journalist?

 Standardized Test Scores: